Master of Public Administration

 The Tennessee State University mission, vision and core values are available at the President’s webpage.
 Our program-specific accreditor, NASPAA, also requires a program-level mission for the MPA degree.

 MPA Program Mission.
-Our MPA program prepares students, as ethical public and nonprofit managers and leaders, to respond equitably, effectively, and efficiently to the needs of a diverse society.
-We recognize the goals of our students working in, or preparing for, public service by emphasizing flexibility and quality in teaching and learning.
-We teach the core concepts of public administration with a focus on practical application, while strengthening students’ ability to solve problems analytically.
-Students may build specialized skills on one of the program’s areas of expertise: public policy, leadership, nonprofit management, or local government management.
-As instructors and advisors, we work closely with students to support both their classroom and career achievement; in return, students are expected to pursue academic excellence and demonstrate integrity.
-As scholars, we engage in research and service to the University, community, and profession.
-By building relationships with public and nonprofit organizations in Middle Tennessee and beyond, we enhance our ability to develop students as professionals.
+Our MPA program prepares public and nonprofit managers and leaders to meet societal needs.
+We recognize the goals of our students working in, or preparing for, public service by emphasizing flexibility and quality in an online teaching and learning environment.
+As scholars, we engage in research and service to the University, community, and profession in Middle Tennessee and beyond; these activities enhance our ability to develop students as professionals.

 Public Service Values Statement.
 The guiding public service values of the MPA program in the College of Public Service at TSU are: